arpitbbhayani/knowledge-base/database-engineering/how-does-the-database-guarantee-reliability-using-write-ahead-logging/README.md

 [![How does the database guarantee reliability using write-ahead logging?](https://i.ytimg.com/vi/wI4hKwl1Cn4/mqdefault.jpg)](https://www.youtube.com/watch?v=wI4hKwl1Cn4)

-<p>Any persistent database needs to guarantee reliability.
+Any persistent database needs to guarantee reliability.
 No matter how big or small the changes are, they should survive any reboots, OS, or hardware crashes once they are committed.
-All the persistent databases use a write-ahead logging technique to guarantee such reliability while not affecting the performance.</p>
+All the persistent databases use a write-ahead logging technique to guarantee such reliability while not affecting the performance.

-<p>In this video, we talk about write-ahead logging, how it ensures reliability, a few solid advantages of using it, one of them being a massive database performance boost, and how the log files are structured on the disk.</p>
+In this video, we talk about write-ahead logging, how it ensures reliability, a few solid advantages of using it, one of them being a massive database performance boost, and how the log files are structured on the disk.

-<p>Outline:
+Outline:
- - 00:00 What happens on Commit
+00:00 What happens on Commit
- - 05:57 Write-ahead Logging
+05:57 Write-ahead Logging
- - 08:44 Advantages of having a Write-ahead Logging
+08:44 Advantages of having a Write-ahead Logging
- - 14:29 Data Integrity in WAL files
+14:29 Data Integrity in WAL files
- - 16:40 Write-ahead Logging Internals</p>
+16:40 Write-ahead Logging Internals

-<p>Related Videos:
+Related Videos:
-How indexes make a database read faster: https://www.youtube.com/watch?v=3G293is403I</p>
+How indexes make a database read faster: https://www.youtube.com/watch?v=3G293is403I

 You can also
  - Subscribe to the YT Channel [Asli Engineering](https://youtube.com/c/ArpitBhayani)